 Trauma bonding can develop when someone experiences ongoing abuse or trauma from a caregiver, partner, or other authority figure, and begins to rely on the abuser for emotional support and safety.

-The victim may feel a sense of obligation or loyalty to the abuser, even when they are not being treated well.
+The person being victimised may feel a sense of obligation or loyalty to the abuser, even when they are not being treated well.
 They may feel guilty or ashamed if they try to break away from the relationship.

 Breaking free from trauma bonding can be a difficult and complex process, but it's an important step towards healing and finding freedom.